OUR RESEARCH ON THE MECHANISM OF A CIRCADIAN CLOCK

 The rising and setting of the sun causes dramatic oscillations in light and temperature.
 Organisms from bacteria to humans involuntarily anticipate these daily swings by means of an endogenous clock called the circadian clock.
 At the heart of the clock is an oscillator, which generates a ~24-h biochemical rhythm.
 This rhythm has a profound influence on metabolism, reproductive fitness, health, and disease.
 Yet, the molecular mechanisms of circadian oscillators remain elusive.
 Due to the pervasive importance of circadian rhythms to life on earth, this major gap in knowledge has a broad impact on the field of life sciences.

 The central focus of my laboratory is to fill in this major gap in knowledge by elucidating the timing mechanism of the circadian oscillator of cyanobacteria.
-Recently, we made some exciting findings that were highlighted by Chemical & Engineering News, PNAS, and Nature Reviews Microbiology.
+Recently, we made some exciting findings that were highlighted by Current Biology, Chemical & Engineering News, PNAS, and Nature Reviews Microbiology.

 The oscillator of the cyanobacterial clock is composed of only three proteins: KaiA, KaiB, and KaiC.
-When mixed together in a test tube with ATP, they generate a self-sustained circadian rhythm of phosphorylation of KaiC for several days.
+When mixed together in a test tube with ATP, they generate a self-sustained circadian rhythm for several days.
 Below is real-time fluorescence data collected by graduate student Joel Heisler on a mixture of KaiA, KaiB, KaiC, and ATP, where KaiB was labeled with a fluorophore: